 Once you've organized the money part and set yourself up for financial success, it's time to be proactive about your health and take steps to prevent further problems.
 It may seem simplistic, but creating a routine can bring a sense of organization and calm to a person's life.
 Keeping busy and sticking to a daily routine gives a sense of normalcy.
 This also keeps the mind distracted so it's not stuck on emotional or stressful problems.

 Because stress and mental issues are tied so closely to the chemicals and state of the human body, physical lifestyle changes can really help overcome and control mental stress and other conditions.
 Often, negative emotions can be better controlled as soon as a person begins to get regular exercise.
-Using regular exercise (even walking) drains off excess energy that can easily fuel stress, anxiety, and keep a person up all night.
-Movement and activity from physical exercise trigger the production of endorphins and serotonin, the “happiness hormones,” in the brain.
-Sleep simply comes much more easily if we're physically tired.

 Eating a diet that is fairly balanced can also help to ward off problems like sugar highs and lows, obesity, and a lack of energy that can make it difficult to feel better throughout the day.

 It's not easy to navigate the complex intersection of mental health and finance.
 While many people struggle with finance, the difficulty compounds when stress or mental health problems are added to the mix.
-Whether you are a helper in the situation or you're personally experiencing the struggle yourself, taking the 4-step approach outlined above makes it easier to deal with financial problems caused by mental stress or other conditions.
+Whether you are a helper in the situation or you're personally experiencing the struggle yourself, taking the four-step approach outlined above makes it easier to deal with financial problems caused by mental stress or other conditions.
 Following these steps will help check off one issue at a time until there's a viable solution and a sustainable long-term plan in place.

 Although it may seem like a big task to get things in better shape, remember: when it comes to finance, small steps add up to truly great rewards.